PopovEvgeniy/blackice/readme.txt

 0.9.6.7-0.9.6.8: The small changes.
 0.9.6.9-0.9.8: The cryptography algorithm has been changed.
 0.9.9-1.0.2: The small changes.
-1.0.3: The program was speedup.
+1.0.3: The program was speed up.
 1.0.4-1.1.1: The small changes.
 1.1.2: The memory usage has been reduced.
 1.1.3-1.1.4: The small changes.